jgazeley/n64cartreader/README.md

 # N64 Pico Cart Reader V2

-An open-source tool for backing up and restoring N64 game cartridge saves and ROMs, built on the Raspberry Pi Pico (RP2040).

-Connect a cartridge, plug in USB, and manage your saves from a browser or command line — no SD card, no serial terminal, no level shifters.
+A simple, open-source N64 cartridge reader powered by a Raspberry Pi Pico.
+Plug it in via USB to dump ROMs and back up saves directly to your computer using a web browser or command line.

 ![Device in Action](https://user-images.githubusercontent.com/89006649/187055008-d4ed1e56-0636-4c86-967c-e2c1d843efed.jpg)